viernes, 1 de diciembre de 1989

 casi muero al mirarla ayer pasar.

-I saw her eyes shining like stars
+I saw her eyes shining like stars,

 (Pintura del artista ruso Vladimir Volegov)

-and at her hand get tangled up like an ivy
+and her hand entwined like ivy;

-I saw her lips in two beautiful bays
+I saw her lips, two beautiful bays—

-I saw an earring hang lazily
+I saw an earring hang with ease,

-and to her face be filled with innocence
+and her face filled with innocence;

-I saw a court marching to royalty
+I saw a court march to royalty—

-but not when they passed my sentence.
+but not the moment they pronounced my sentence.

-I saw the longest nights smiling
+I saw the longest nights smiling,

-and to milk on the floor
+and milk spilling across the floor;

-I saw her two golden braids hanging
+I saw her two golden braids hanging—

-and to the soft music of my piano
+and the soft music of my piano;

-and I learned since then to look;
+and I learned since then to truly see;

-I would have preferred to go blind!
+I would have preferred to remain blind—

-I almost died yesterday watching her pass.
+I almost died yesterday, watching her pass.

 jueves, 25 de mayo de 1989

-Una Sola Cosa - Only One Thing
+Una Sola Cosa - One Thing

 (Torre Morisca y su reloj en el antiguo Malecón - Morisca Tower and its clock on the old Malecon, Guayaquil 1939)